 I never liked brining fish overnight in big bowls of slimy soy sauce flavored salt-and-sugar water.
 Dry brining fish is neater, faster and more efficient.
 For a batch, I use two cups of salt and two cups of brown or white sugar.
 I grind about four tablespoons of whole cloves and a big handful of bay leaves and mix this in with the sugar and salt.
 Dump it in a bowl and then dredge the washed fillets.
 You can substitute your own spice preferences, or add any other dry spices.
 I keep it simple.

 Some folks recommend putting the salted fish on racks to drip, others layer them in a bowl or container.
 I’ve tried both and I don’t think it matters, the bowl is much neater and easier.
-It’s amazing how much liquid that dry brine pulls out of the fish – in about 45 minutes the fish will be immersed.
-That’s about all the time you need.
-The time depends on the fish and your taste, but leaving the dry brine on for too long can make the fish too salty.
+It’s amazing how much liquid that dry brine pulls out of the fish – in about 30 to 45 minutes the fish will be immersed.
+That’s all the time you need.
+The time depends on the fish and your taste, but leaving the dry brine on for too long will make the fish too salty.
 If you tend to be conservative with salt in general, pull thinner pieces out early and err on the side of less time.
 An hour is too long - I've made that mistake.

 Receive a monthly notice about new issues and articles.